 Now, scroll down to the Restore Settings to their original defaults button and click on it.

 Click on Reset, and this will reset your Google Chrome browser.
-When you use this option, it will reset your profile to the post-fresh-install state.
+Using this option resets your profile to the post-fresh-install state.

-And if all the methods that are mentioned above do not work properly, the last and ultimate fix would be reinstalling Google Chrome.
+And if none of the methods mentioned above work properly, the ultimate fix would be to reinstall Google Chrome.
 First, you will have to back up your browser data like bookmarks, passwords, etc, then, uninstall Google Chrome fully from your computer.
 This should also include all the leftover folders with browsing data, user data, etc. Now, download the latest version of Google Chrome from its website.
 Having done that, you could import your data back.

 TIP: Disable Sleeping Tabs and stop Chrome from refreshing Tabs